dionarodrigues/til/node/typeorm.md

 }
 ```

-And add the following command to my `package.json file`:
+And add the following command to my `package.json` file:

 `"typeorm": "ts-node-dev ./node_modules/typeorm/cli.js"`

 Then we'll able to run the following commands to create and run migrations:

 `yarn typeorm migration:create -n CreateAppointments`

 `yarn typeorm migration:run`

 More information on migrations can be found [here](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md).